saitamasahil/skyscraper/docs/PLATFORMS.md

 !!! tip

-    Since Skyscraper 3.13.0 you may also maintain local changes to the `peas.json` in a separate file called `peas_local.json` alongside to the `peas.json`.
+    Since Skyscraper 3.13.0 you should maintain local changes to the `peas.json` in a separate file called `peas_local.json` alongside to the `peas.json`.
 The format is identical to the `peas.json`.
-Precedence: Any platform entry from `peas_local.json` with the same platform name as in `peas.json` overwrites the one from `peas.json`.
+Since Skyscraper 3.15 you can also maintain local changes to the `platforms_idmap.csv` in a separate file with a `_local` postfix.
+Note the order of precedence: Any platform entry from `peas_local.json` with the same platform name as in `peas.json` overwrites the one from `peas.json`.
+The same applies for the platforms ID-mapping.

 !!! tip